Are the interns paid? How much?

 Host company work sites may be located anywhere within commuting distance of New York City, with the vast majority being located within New York City's five boroughs.

 Yes, but whether this option is available for a specific position is the decision of the host company.

 Do you offer placements for full-time jobs or for internships at times of year other than summer?

-The program offers a mix of academic year internships for the 2021/2022 academic year, full-time and part-time jobs and summer internships as they are made available by our host company partners.
-Summer internship applicants are required to complete a comprehensive application process that includes personal statements, contact names for references, and additional questions.
-However, applicants for non-summer roles need only complete our abridged application and a resume.
+The program offers a mix of academic year internships, full-time and part-time jobs and summer internships as they are made available by our host company partners.
+Summer internship applicants are required to complete a comprehensive application process that includes a personal statement, contact names for references, additional questions, resume, and academic transcript.
+Applicants for non-summer roles need only complete our abridged application, which includes a resume and basic academic information.
 A cover letter will be required for each role for which an applicant would like to be considered.
-Non-summer applicants may later choose to apply for the summer program.
-However, at that time, they will need to complete the more comprehensive Summer Internship application.
+Non-summer applicants may later choose to apply for the summer program; at that time, they will need to complete the more comprehensive Summer Internship application.
 Visit our Student Application for further instructions.

 Where can I learn about other programming or opportunities that would appeal to students interested in the life sciences industry?

 The LifeSci NYC Internship Program has launched a Meetup group where we share occasional programming we offer for students interested in the life sciences.
 This may include company tours, career panels, and other events.
 We will also share job and internship opportunities that come to our attention, but do not fit into our summer internship program (i.e., winter or spring internships, full- and part-time job opportunities, etc.).
 If you are interested in being notified of these items, please join our free LifeSci NYC Internship Program Meetup group.

 No, if you are selected by a company or organization for an internship, you will be working for that company or organization.
 The LifeSci NYC Internship Program collects student applications, contacts companies to host internships, and then facilitates the matching of student applicants with positions available at these companies.
 The program does not employ students itself.